Top Related Projects

 ./build/dev/chrome-mv3

-How to install unpacked in the browser
+How to install the unpacked extension in the browser

 -